Victor Bodson

-Victor Bodson (24 March 1902 – 29 June 1984) was a Luxembourgish socialist politician who held the posts of Minister of Justice, Public Works, and Transport for long periods of time in the 1940s and 1950s, including in exile during World War II, when Luxembourg was occupied by Nazi Germany.
+Joseph Hubert Victor Bodson (24 March 1902 – 29 June 1984) was a Luxembourgish socialist politician who held the posts of Minister of Justice, Public Works, and Transport for long periods of time in the 1940s and 1950s, including in exile during World War II, when Luxembourg was occupied by Nazi Germany.

 He is recognised as Righteous Among the Nations awarded by Yad Vashem for his actions during the Holocaust in occupied Luxembourg, in which he helped Jews escape persecution from the German government.